vegaprotocol/specs/user-interface/9001-DATA-data_display.md

 When looking at a public key it is important that the user can get the full public key but it is often appropriate just to show an abbreviated form.
 The first 6 and last 6 characters are preferable, with an indication that it is truncated e.g. `56d1e6739deac3c5c1ddc6fee876b3217e504a161b5b00fda96b40ed3e8f89b8` as `56d1e6...8f89b8` or just `8f89b8` if enough of a convention has been established.
 In cases where the key being shows comes from your connected wallet it should also show the name (aka alias) of the key.
 Vega public keys are hexadecimal, but the convention is to display them without the preceding `0x` as this is what the Vega API returns.

+## Party accounts

+> aka account balances

+A can have a number of different accounts for any given asset.

+- General account - For assets that have not been deployed to one of the following
+- Margin accounts - one for each market the part has orders/position
+- Bond accounts - (aka liquidity commitment) one for each market the user has committed to providing liquidity on
+- Locked for withdraw - one for each withdraw that is waiting to be finalised (e.g. where withdrawal limits/time locks are in place)

+In the case of the Governance token the party may also have staked balances

+When listing markets in a breakdown it may good to see a total exposure to a market, that is then broken down by Margin and Bond

+All party accounts should be displayed as an [asset balance](#asset-balances) with the appropriate number of decimal places.

 ## Transaction hash